-The above-mentioned nominees have personally supplied the information concerning the shares they hold, directly or indirectly, or over which they exercised direction or control as at April 22, 2022.
-All directors, except for Mr. Alain Côté et Sarah S. Prichard have occupied their position for more than five years.
+The above-mentioned nominees have personally supplied the information concerning the shares they hold, directly or indirectly, or over which they exercised direction or control as at April 4, 2023.
+All directors, except for Robert Hall, Alain Côté, James Hewitt, and Sarah Prichard have occupied their director position at Goodfellow Inc. for more than five years.